nsnam/ns-3-dev-git/doc/tutorial/source/building-topologies.rst

-and associate it to our PHY layer object manager to make sure that all the PHY layer objects created by the ``YansWifiPhyHelper`` share the same underlying channel, that is, they share the same wireless medium and can communication and interfere:
+and associate it to our PHY layer object manager to make sure that all the PHY layer objects created by the ``YansWifiPhyHelper`` share the same underlying channel, that is, they share the same wireless medium and can communicate and interfere:

 ::